ksonex777-pixel/code-api/README.md

 setWalkThroughRect(playerId: PlayerId, pos1: number[], pos2: number[], updateType: WalkThroughType): void

 /**
+ * Give a player an item and a certain amount of that item.
+ * Returns the amount of item added to the users inventory.
+ *
+ * @param playerId
+ * @param itemName
+ * @param itemAmount
+ * @param attributes An optional object for certain types of item.
+For guns this can contain the shotsLeft field which is the amount of ammo the gun currently has.
+ */
+giveItem(playerId: PlayerId, itemName: string, itemAmount?: number, attributes?: ItemAttributes): number

+/**
  * Whether the player has space in their inventory to get new blocks
  * @param playerId
  */
 inventoryIsFull(playerId: PlayerId): boolean

+/**
+ * Put an item in a specific index.
+Default hotbar is indexes 0-9 *
+ * @param playerId
+ * @param itemSlotIndex 0-indexed
+ * @param itemName Can be 'Air', in which case itemAmount will be ignored and the slot will be cleared.
+ * @param itemAmount -1 for infinity.
+Should not be set, or null, for items that are not stackable.
+ * @param attributes An optional object for certain types of item.
+For guns this can contain the shotsLeft field which is the amount of ammo the gun currently has.
+ * @param tellClient whether to tell client about it - results in desync between client and server if client doesnt locally perform the same action
+ */
+setItemSlot(playerId: PlayerId, itemSlotIndex: number, itemName: string, itemAmount?: PNull<number>, attributes?: ItemAttributes, tellClient = true): void

 /**
  * Remove an amount of item from a player's inventory